 Archaeologists recovered few intact items from the cistern at The Grove.
 This small decorative dish is an exception and likely dates from the late 1800s or early 1900s.
 Photo by Roy Lett, courtesy of the Florida Bureau of Archaeological Research

 Through adaptive re-use, the historic cistern is now part of the modern irrigation system at The Grove.
 Roof drainage connects to the historic cistern and the collected water is then pumped into drip lines around the Call-Collins House.
-While installing outflow pipes for a reservoir, construction activities found headstones used as part of the foundation for the covered entrances to the basement level of the house.
+While installing outflow pipes for a reservoir, construction activities uncovered headstones used as part of the foundation for the covered entrances to the basement level of the house.
 In the 1940s, masons used the headstones, discarded because they contained mistakes, to support the wooden structure.
-Other architectural pieces salvaged from the house are also part of the structure, including original brownstone window sills removed by Reinette Long Hunt when she added a bathroom addition on the east elevation in the 1920s.
+Other architectural pieces salvaged from the house are also part of the entryway structure, including original brownstone window sills removed by Reinette Long Hunt when she added a bathroom addition on the east elevation of the Call-Collins House in the 1920s.
 Images adapted from Rothrock, et al., The Grove Archaeological Report

 902 N. Monroe., Tallahassee, FL 32303